bibekchandsah/fb-ig-image-auto-download/README-Instagram.md

 - Try refreshing the page to reinitialize the script
 - Check browser console for CSS-related errors
 - Verify no adblockers are interfering with popup elements

+#### UI Controls Not Visible
+**Cause**: CSS conflicts or hover state issues **Solutions**:
+- Hover over the main download button to reveal controls (🌠📍⭐)
+- Refresh the page if controls don't appear on hover
+- Check if other extensions are modifying CSS
+- Try a different position preset if current position is problematic
+- Clear browser cache and restart Tampermonkey if needed

+#### Drag Functionality Not Working
+**Cause**: Event conflicts or browser restrictions **Solutions**:
+- Ensure you're dragging the 🌠 shooting star handle, not the main button
+- Check for interfering browser extensions
+- Try using position presets as alternative to dragging
+- Refresh page and wait for script to fully load
+- Test in incognito mode to isolate extension conflicts

+#### Position Settings Not Saving
+**Cause**: LocalStorage restrictions or browser settings **Solutions**:
+- Check browser's localStorage permissions for Instagram
+- Ensure cookies and site data are allowed for instagram.com
+- Try manually selecting position again
+- Clear browser data and reconfigure if persistent
+- Check if private/incognito mode is preventing storage

 #### Incomplete Downloads
 **Cause**: Network issues or rate limiting